-This deliverable comprises the second mapping of the innovation risks that the C3HARME project may face during its development.
-The first version was developed in month 12 of the project.
-Both releases have been prepared following the procedures described in the D7.3 Risk Assessment Plan-initial.
+This deliverable comprises the first mapping of the innovation risks that the C3HARME project may face during its development.
+It has been prepared following the procedures described in the D7.3 Risk Assessment Plan-initial.
 All partners involved in the main exploitable results have provided information on the main risks within the scope of the activities developed in Task 6.3 Assessment and management of the exploitation of project results.
 The mentioned task includes and activity dedicated to the characterization of the main exploitable results, IPR management and identification of risks related to the potential exploitation of each key result derived from the project.

 Besides, the Project Coordinator and the Exploitation manager have coordinated the development of this deliverable and have contributed to the identification and assessment of the risks.